prathameshnium/PICA-Python-Instrument-Control-and-Automation/docs/User_Manual.md

 2.  **Dependencies:** Install via `pip install -r requirements.txt`.

 > [!WARNING]
-> **A VISA Backend is Required:** Before proceeding, ensure you have installed the necessary VISA drivers from your hardware vendor (e.g., NI-VISA, Keysight IO Libraries).
-PICA uses PyVISA to communicate with instruments, and it will fail silently or with obscure errors if the underlying driver is not installed.
-This is a very common setup issue.
+> **A VISA Backend is Required:** `PyVISA` is a Python wrapper, not a driver.
+For PICA to communicate with hardware, you **must** install a VISA backend on your system first.
+If you attempt to run the software on a clean machine without a VISA implementation, it will fail to find the instruments.
+This is the most common failure point for new instrument control setups.
+>
+> Choose one of the following:
+> - **NI-VISA:** The industry standard from National Instruments.
+Download and install it from the [NI website](https://www.ni.com/en/support/downloads/drivers/download.ni-visa.html#575764).
+> - **PyVISA-py:** A backend written in pure Python that is installed automatically with PICA.
+It can be used as a fallback but may have limitations compared to vendor-specific drivers like NI-VISA.
+>
+> **Before proceeding, verify your VISA installation.**

 ### 3.2 Installation Procedure
 ```bash